 Wildlife watching provides an opportunity to sit back and immerse ourselves in nature.
 Is there an animal you’d like to watch; like a rare bird, nocturnal creature, or an insect?

-Make a start by observing what’s in your garden.
-This Garden Wildlife Week (from 6th June), take a wander to watch the wildlife who live outside your home.
-The weather is warming up and the days are getting longer.
-So, you may be surprised by what you see around you.
+Make a start by observing what’s in your garden and watch the wildlife who live outside your home.
+Although the temperature has dropped and the days are shorter you may be surprised by what you see.

-To help you start spotting the shiest of creatures, we’ve created this guide to help.
+To help you start noticing the most timid creatures, we’ve created this guide to help.
 Plus, what to wear and when.
-If you’re happy wildlife watching in your garden, or wish for a long weekend away, pick up your binoculars and get ready to observe some wildlife!
+Whether you’re happy wildlife watching in your garden, or book a long weekend away, pick up your binoculars and get ready to observe some wildlife.

 How do I start wildlife watching?

 First, find the right wildlife watching equipment.
 Whatever your location, even if it is just your front room or the end of your street, you’ll need the right wildlife watching supplies.